SLAM-Supported Self-Training for 6D Object Pose Estimation: Experiments

 As illustrated in Fig.~\ref{jackal}, we control a Jackal robot \cite{jackal} to circle around two target objects: 003\_cracker\_box and 010\_potted\_meat\_can, and collect stereo RGB images from a ZED2 camera \cite{ZED}.
 For each object, two $\sim$4 min. long sequences are recorded, one for self-training and the other for testing.
 We obtain the ground truth camera trajectory from a Vicon MoCap system \cite{Vicon} and the ground truth object poses from AprilTag detections \cite{april}.
 The camera odometry is computed with the SVO2 stereo module \cite{forster2014svo}.
 We infer the object poses from the left camera RGB images using the same initial estimator as in Sec.
 IV.A.

-Similar to the YCB-v experiment, we build an object-level map from the measurements and pseudo-label the left camera images with the \textit{Hybrid} method.
+Similar to the YCB-v experiment, we solve PGOs and pseudo-label the left camera images with the \textit{Hybrid} method.
 For the two objects, 648 (out of 3120) and 950 (out of 2657) images are pseudo-labeled, in which 1.5\% and 2.8\% are hard examples.
-After fine-tuning, we evaluate the estimator model on both our experiment's test sequences and the YCB-v testsets.
-On our own test sequences, we adopt the reprojection error for the object 3D bounding box as the evaluation metric.
+After fine-tuning, we evaluate the estimator model on both self-collected test sequences and the YCB-v test sets.
+On the self-collected test sequences, we adopt the reprojection error for the object 3D bounding box as the evaluation metric.
 The accuracy-threshold curves are presented in Fig~\ref{jackal_curve}.
 The AUCs for the curves in both tests are reported in Tab.~\ref{jackal_eval}.

-The estimators fine-tuned with the robot-collected data show elevated performance in a similar environment, and achieve slight enhancements in the YCB-v test scenes.
-This indicates that our method generalizes well to robot navigation scenarios, and also reiterates that real annotated images are precious and effective for mitigating the domain gap.
+We observe that the self-trained estimator makes considerably more (+17.75\% on average) accurate predictions in the same experimental environment.
+More interestingly, in another unseen real-world domain, YCB-v test scenes, the self-trained model also shows enhanced prediction accuracy (+4.8 on average).
+We infer that this is because the domain gap between real environments is less than the sim2real gap.

-To study the value of enhanced pose estimators on object SLAM, we solve the PGOs on our test sequences and the YCB-v test sequence 0059, with initial and fine-tuned models.
-The SLAM estimates solved by our ACT method and the LM algorithm are presented in Fig.~\ref{jackal_plot}, and the trajectory errors are reported in Tab.~\ref{jackal_pgo}.
+Similar to the YCB-v experiment, we further evaluate the SLAM performance gain after self-training.
+We solve the PGOs on the self-collected test sequences and the YCB-v test set 0059, with the initial and the self-trained models' predictions.
+As reported in Tab.~\ref{jackal_pgo}, the trajectory estimation errors are reduced in the same test environment and in another unseen YCB-v test domain.

-Similarly, since our method (ACT) is outlier-robust, the reduced outlier rates do not always bring about improved SLAM accuracy.
-However, in all cases, it facilitates the success of the non-robust LM algorithm.